-- the effectiveness of the registration statement of which this prospectus forms a part lapses for any reason (including, without limitation, the issuance of a stop order or similar order), or any required prospectus supplement and accompanying prospectus are unavailable for the resale by Lincoln Park of our shares of common stock offered hereby, and such lapse or unavailability continues for a period of 10 consecutive business days or for more than an aggregate of 30 business days in any 365-day period, but excluding a lapse or unavailability where (i) the Company terminates a registration statement after Lincoln Park has confirmed in writing that all of the shares covered thereby have been resold or (ii) the Company supersedes one registration statement with another registration statement, including (without limitation) when the Registration Statement is effectively replaced with a new registration statement that have not theretofore been sold to the Lincoln Park are included in the superseding (or new) registration statement); - suspension by our principal market of our shares of common stock from trading for a period of one business day;
+- the effectiveness of the registration statement of which this prospectus forms a part lapses for any reason (including, without limitation, the issuance of a stop order or similar order), or any required prospectus supplement and accompanying prospectus are unavailable for the resale by Lincoln Park of our shares of common stock offered hereby, and such lapse or unavailability continues for a period of 10 consecutive business days or for more than an aggregate of 30 business days in any 365-day period, but excluding a lapse or unavailability where (i) the Company terminates a registration statement after Lincoln Park has confirmed in writing that all of the shares covered thereby have been resold or (ii) the Company supersedes one registration statement with another registration statement, including (without limitation) when the Registration Statement is effectively replaced with a new registration statement covering shares (provided in the case of this clause (ii) that all of the shares covered by the superseded (or terminated) registration statement that have not theretofore been sold to the Lincoln Park are included in the superseding (or new) registration statement); - suspension by our principal market of our shares of common stock from trading for a period of one business day;

-- the delisting of our shares of common stock from The Nasdaq Capital Market, provided our shares of common stock are not immediately thereafter trading on the NYSE, the NYSE American, the NYSE Arca, the OTC Bulletin Board, the OTCQX operated by the OTC Markets Group, Inc., the OTCQB operated by the OTC Markets Group, Inc. (or any nationally recognized successor to any of the foregoing); - if at any time the Exchange Cap (as defined in the Lincoln Park Purchase Agreement) is reached unless and until stockholder approval is obtained, to the extent applicable; - the failure of our transfer agent to issue to Lincoln Park shares of common stock within three business days after the applicable date on which Lincoln Park is entitled to receive such shares; - any breach of the representations, warranties, or covenants contained in the Lincoln Park Purchase Agreement or Registration Rights Agreement that has or would reasonably be expected to have a material adverse effect on us and, in the case of a breach of a covenant that is reasonably curable, that is not cured within five business days; - any voluntary or involuntary participation or threatened participation in bankruptcy proceedings by or against us; or - if at any time we are not eligible to transfer our shares of common stock electronically as DWAC shares.
+- the delisting of our shares of common stock from The Nasdaq Capital Market, provided our shares of common stock are not immediately thereafter trading on the NYSE, the NYSE American, the NYSE Arca, the OTC Bulletin Board, the OTCQX operated by the OTC Markets Group, Inc., the OTCQB operated by the OTC Markets Group, Inc. (or any nationally recognized successor to any of the foregoing); - if at any time the Exchange Cap (as defined in the Lincoln Park Purchase Agreement) is reached unless and until stockholder approval is obtained, to the extent applicable; - the failure of our transfer agent to issue to Lincoln Park shares of common stock within three business days after the applicable date on which Lincoln Park is entitled to receive such shares; - any breach of the representations, warranties, or covenants contained in the Lincoln Park Purchase Agreement or Registration Rights Agreement that has or would reasonably be expected to have a material adverse effect on us and, in the case of a breach of a covenant that is reasonably curable, that is not cured within five business days; - · any voluntary or involuntary participation or threatened participation in bankruptcy proceedings by or against us; or - if at any time we are not eligible to transfer our shares of common stock electronically as DWAC shares.